vidyamantra/moodle-mod_exam/README.md

 * Since this module depends on Quiz, Fist create a quiz (only with multiple choice questions) for exam.
 * Create an Exam activity and do following settings-
 	- Select quiz - select an existing quiz form dropdown.
-	(Only multiple choice question is supported rest will be skipped)
+	(Only multiple choice question is supported; the rest will be skipped)
 	- Marks - default marks is 100.
 You can change it according to question.
 	- Do other settings (grade, completion) and save it.